lowRISC/opentitan/hw/top_darjeeling/ip_autogen/clkmgr/doc/theory_of_operation.md

 ## Wait-for-Interrupt (wfi) Gating

-Wait-for-interrupt clock gating refers to the mechanism of using a processor’s sleep indication to actively gate off module clocks.
+Wait-for-interrupt clock gating refers to the mechanism of using a processor's sleep indication to actively gate off module clocks.
 Of the groups enumerated, only transactional, infrastructural and peripheral groups can be influenced by `wfi`.

 As `wfi` is effectively a processor clock request, there are subtleties related to its use.